BJP General Secretary Vinod Tawde accused of distributing cash day before Maharashtra polls

 The Bahujan Vikas Agadi claimed that a bag in Tawde’s possession contained a diary mentioning the distribution of Rs 15 crore cash.
 Party leader and MLA Hitendra Thakur alleged that Tawde arrived at the hotel in Virar with Rs 5 crore cash.

+This came on the same day that Bahujan Vikas Aghadi leader Suresh Padvi declared his support to Vinod Mendha, the BJP’s Assembly candidate from Palghar’s Dahanu seat, reported The Indian Express.
+Padvi was on Tuesday inducted into the Hindutva party in the presence of its Palghar chief Bharat Rajput.

-Tensions broke out when Nalasopara MLA Kshitij Thakur, Hitendra Thakur’s son, allegedly snatched a diary containing details of the cash distribution and questioned Tawde’s presence in Virar after the official end of campaigning.
+Tensions broke out when Nalasopara MLA Kshitij Thakur, Hitendra Thakur’s son, allegedly snatched a diary containing details of the cash distribution from Tawde and questioned his presence in Virar after the official end of campaigning.

 The Bahujan Vikas Agadi also expressed concern about the hotel’s dysfunctional CCTV cameras.
 “Action should be taken against the hotel as well,” Kshitij Thakur said.
 “The only reason why CCTV was closed down was that distribution of money was going on.”